amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 ================

 * Molecular diffusion is defined for solutes instead of materials.
-  The "Dispersivity" transport sublist was split into two sublists.
+  The "Dispersivity" transport sublist was replaced by "matrial properties" sublist.

 * Enforcement of lower-case names in transport, flow, and energy PKs (e.g. cfl) except for proper names (e.g. Moulton).